robbert-harms/MDT/docs/_getting_started/analysis.rst

     import mdt
     mdt.get_example_data('/tmp')

-In the remainder of this chapter we assume that you have imported mdt in your namespace (using ``import mdt``).
+In the remainder of this chapter we assume that you have imported mdt in your namespace (using ``import mdt``) and we will not repeat it.

 Creating a protocol file
 ------------------------